Subscribe to get access

-Although you may live the principles of “reduce, reuse and recycle” every day in your life, it might be difficult for your children to see what you’re doing and understand why it’s important.
-Getting your kids involved in your efforts to reduce your family’s environmental footprint is a great way to inspire them to make eco-friendly choices later in life.
-There are numerous ways to teach your children how.
+We know, we all try living the principles of “cut, reuse and recycle.”
+Yet every day in your life, it might be difficult for your children to see what you’re doing.
+Then you won’t understand why it’s important.
+Getting your kids involved in your efforts to cut your family’s environmental footprint is a great way to inspire them to make eco-friendly choices later in life.
+There are many ways to teach your children how.

 For example, you could help your kids learn the importance of reducing the amount of waste they generate during your regular trips to the grocery store.
 You can explain to them why you use reusable shopping bags instead of plastic or paper ones from the store.
 You can encourage them to help you find the products that use the least amount of packaging such as bulk breakfast cereals.